What crisis? Russians keep calm for now as rouble slide gathers pace

 “Then we were scared, but we came through 2008 and, it seems, received immunity,” she added.
 “Putin won’t let us die of hunger.”

-Still, there are signs that that confidence may have its limits, and that one of the factors preventing people selling roubles is the fear that the government could penalize them.
+Still, there are signs that that confidence may have its limits, and that one of the factors preventing people selling rubles is the fear that the government could penalize them.

 “People don’t have a clear vision of what to do but they think the dollar may not be as safe as before, for instance if the government introduces restrictions prohibiting ordinary Russians from holding dollars,” said Natalia Orlova, chief economist for Alfa Bank in Moscow.